-You can use these modes to configure software keystores, hardware keystores, and Oracle Key Vault keystores.
+You can use these modes to configure software keystores, external keystores, and Oracle Key Vault keystores.

 Depending on your site’s needs, you can use a mixture of both united mode and isolated mode.
 For example, if you want most of the PDBs to use one type of a keystore, then you can configure the keystore type in the CDB root (united mode).
 For the PDBs in this CDB that must use a different type of keystore, then you can configure the PDB itself to use the keystore it needs (isolated mode).
 The isolated mode setting for the PDB will override the united mode setting for the CDB.

 Before you can configure keystores for use in united or isolated mode, you must perform a one-time configuration by using initialization parameters.
 To configure keystores for united mode and isolated mode, you use the

 ADMINISTER KEY MANAGEMENT statement.
 After you restart the database, where you can use the

 ADMINISTER KEY MANAGEMENT statement commands will change.
 For example, before the configuration, you could not use the